geniushkg/geniushkg.github.io/about.md

 tags: about
 ---

-A keen student of the Hatha Yoga philosophy, Hardik is mad about aircraft and confesses to an “uncontrollable desire for superpowers”
+A keen student, trying to understand Yoga philosophy, Hardik is mad about aircraft and confesses to an “uncontrollable desire for superpowers”

 Following links to my webpresence:

 * [Github](https://github.com/geniushkg)